daharper/TicTacToe/README.md

 # TicTacToe

-A TicTacToe game developed in Delphi 13.1 using FMX and KAI.
+A TicTacToe game developed in Delphi 13.1 using FMX and Kai.

 The project was time-boxed to one day of development, spread over two afternoons, and had to run on both my Android phone and Windows.